An Accurate and Fully-Automated Ensemble Model for Weekly Time Series Forecasting: Results and Discussion

 On median MASE, the performance is slightly different.
-The best method on median MASE is a single base model for all datasets, except the Ausgrid dataset, which also shows the suitability of the considered pool of baseline models to forecast weekly series.
+The best method on median MASE is a single base model for all datasets, except the Ausgrid, Solar and Dominick datasets, which also shows the suitability of using a pool of baseline models to forecast weekly series.

-As lasso regression optimally combines the base model forecasts and is also able to assign base model coefficients of zero if their effect on the final results is small, it is able to effectively select the best-performing base models for a given set of series and combine the forecasts of only the selected base models when producing the final forecasts.
-Furthermore, LR\_S\_Log\_Forecasts contains the strengths of both global and local models while mitigating the weaknesses of each other.
-As a result, it demonstrates a better performance than the other benchmark models.
+However, across the mean sMAPE and mean MASE results, the best performing model on each dataset is the same where across three datasets Stack\_LR\_S\_Log\_WeekSel performs the best.
+Furthermore, the best performing models across different model groups are also the same across mean sMAPE and mean MASE results on all datasets except for five cases: M4 dataset best performing models on the first and last groups, Kaggle web traffic dataset best performing model on the first group, Solar dataset best performing model on the third group and Dominick dataset best performing model on the first group.
+Thus, overall, the best performing models across sMAPE and MASE are very similar and they only have minor differences.